-The Board of Vocational Nursing and Psychiatric Technicians (BVNPT) tracks all VN students the FIRST time the students take the NCLEX-PN exam.
-Schools are credited with a % of students who pass on the FIRST try of their licensure exam and pass.
-Any student failing the exam the FIRST time can retake but it counts against the VN Program School.
+The Board of Vocational Nursing and Psychiatric Technicians (BVNPT) tracks all VN students that take the NCLEX-PN exam.
+Schools are credited with a % of students who pass on the FIRST try of their licensure exam.
+Any student failing the exam the FIRST time can retake but it counts against the VN Program's School and could affect the future of the nursing programs at PVC.
 We are providing you with the tools, knowledge, and skills you need to pass the NCLEX-PN exam and practice safely as a Vocational Nurse in CA.